dallasfoley/progress-tracker-frontend/README.md

 The overall structure of the entire application is as follows:

 We have a Next.js application deployed through Vercel, which runs in the client's browser runtime environment as well as on a Node.js runtime environment through serverless functions (basically, AWS Lambda functions spin up managed EC2 instances where you don't need to interact manually with the server, and Vercel adds a layer abstraction on top of this to spin up AWS Lambda Functions through their platform).
 Our Next.js backend is connected to our Javalin RESTful API deployed on an AWS EC2 instance through a Docker container, which is connected to our MySQL database managed by AWS RDS.
-We utilize Next.js as a proxy layer between the client and the Javalin server, which allows us to keep all of our calls to the Javalin server on the server side, which enhances security by hiding sensitive data from the client, validates and sanitizes all user inputs, etc. It also greatly enhances performance by allowing us to caching our statically rendered routes (technically caching their RSC Payload, we also cache the static components of our dynamically rendered routes through Next.js's experimental Partial Prerendering), caching our requests to the Javalin server with its Data Cache along with a few other caching layers detailed below.
+We utilize Next.js as a proxy layer between the client and the Javalin server, which allows us to keep all of our calls to the Javalin server on the server side, which enhances security by hiding sensitive data from the client, validates and sanitizes all user inputs, etc. It also greatly enhances performance by allowing us to cache our statically rendered routes (technically caching their RSC Payload, we also cache the static components of our dynamically rendered routes through Next.js's experimental Partial Prerendering), caching our requests to the Javalin server with its Data Cache along with a few other caching layers detailed below.

 ## Technologies Used